The Rise of the Internet of Goods: A New Perspective on the Digital Future for Manufacturers >> HOME

 As the Internet of Goods takes hold, three factors will play a powerful role in determining the geography of production:

-- Is there support available for local entrepreneurs to start new digitized manufacturing businesses, or digitize and expand existing ones?
+Is there support available for local entrepreneurs to start new digitized manufacturing businesses, or digitize and expand existing one?

 Each of these three factors can be affected by state and local policy.
 Let’s examine each of these in turn.